steveukx/git-js/readme.md

 # Recently Deprecated / Altered APIs

-- 2.25.0 depends on Node.js version 12 or above, for use in lower versions of node.js ensure you are also importing the necessary polyfills from `core-js`, see [Legacy Node Versions](./docs/LEGACY_NODE_VERSIONS.md)
+- ~~2.25.0 depends on Node.js version 12 or above, for use in lower versions of node.js ensure you are also importing the necessary polyfills from `core-js`, see [Legacy Node Versions](./docs/LEGACY_NODE_VERSIONS.md)~~ _this change has been reverted in 2.30.0 and will be postponed until version 3.x_.

 - 2.13.0 `.push` now returns a [PushResult](./typings/response.d.ts) parsed representation of the response.